-DR. Troast provides opinions on toxicological significant exposures and the hazards presented by chemical exposure to humans.
-DR. Troast has provided opinions and testimony in litigations involving hazards to lead based paint, pesticides, water contaminants (i.e. poly- fluorinated compounds), hazardous wastes, biologics and radionuclides.
+DR. Troast provides expert witness services as a toxicologist discussing the health risks of chemicals and hazardous products released into the environment where residents are exposed to the unknown chemical.
+DR. Troast has provided opinions and testimony in litigations involving exposures to lead based paint, pesticides, water contaminants (i.e. poly- fluorinated compounds), hazardous wastes, biologics and radionuclides.
 Dr. Troast has been recognized as an expert under both Daubert and Frye criteria and has testified in both State and Federal Courts.

 DR. Troast had a 33- year career at the US EPA retiring as a senior scientist for the "Superfund Program”.
 He chaired both the Technical Review Panel for Lead and the Technical Review panel for Asbestos while working in the Superfund program.

 While at the USEPA, DR. Troast oversaw the implementation of the IEUBK lead risk model and its conversion into a computer system that is usable in desk top computers.
 He received an EPA Meritorious Science Award for this action.

 DR. Troast was a scientist/manager in both the Office of Toxic Substances and the Office of Pesticide Programs.
 In both of these assignments DR. Troast was responsible for the development of a scientific position that would assess the toxicity/hazard of the compound within industrial settings and the food chain for the population of the US.